the-turing-way/the-turing-way/book/website/collaboration/inclusive-events/inclusive-events-comms.md

 (cl-inclusive-events-comms-website-content)=
 ### Website Content
-Depending on your event and where you host online information, you Ensure that your event information covers:
+Depending on your event and where you host online information, you should ensure that the digital home for your event covers this information:
 - How to attend (joining links for online content and location information for in-person events).
 - When and where your event is.
 - What accessibility support there will be for your event